 Is Learner Driver Insurance Compulsory?

 When you buy a car, you are investing in the future.
 Getting a vehicle is as important a milestone as purchasing a property is.
-Many people equate getting a vehicle as security for the future.
-Many people buy cars and sell them when required to get a college degree or pay mortgage loans for purchasing a new house.
+Many people equate getting a vehicle with security in the future.
+Many buy cars and sell them when required to obtain a college degree or pay mortgage loans to purchase a new house.
 It all depends on what the priorities are.
-Cars that come nowadays have ensued with a lot of features.
+Cars nowadays have a lot of features.
 They may give a good average, mileage, and cost-efficiency, which many people require.
-There are now options of fuel in the cars, such as many vehicles are now being run on electricity only, which is much safer to use in terms of the environment-friendly package.
+There are now fuel options in cars, such as many vehicles being run on electricity only, which is much safer to use in terms of the environment-friendly package.

-However, even more important than getting a car is to have insurance with it.
+However, even more important than getting a car is having insurance.
 Insurance is typically a coverage that is very important nowadays because of the number of accidents and mishaps happening worldwide.
-When you have car insurance, it takes a bit of tension off your shoulders as if God forbid if you are involved in an accident, then the insurance company will pay for the damages and the expenses as well.
-Furthermore, it is essential to understand that the insurance will be paid for a specific limit and help you with the medical bills.
+When you have car insurance, it takes a bit of tension off your shoulders as if God forbid, if you are involved in an accident, then the insurance company will pay for the damages and expenses.
+Furthermore, it is essential to understand that the insurance will be paid for a specific limit, which will help you with the medical bills.

 Is Learner Driver Insurance Compulsory?